 Flight, then, is not about post-traumatic stress or survivor’s guilt; it’s an examination of a man’s inability to come to terms with his alcoholism.
 But once you get past the intriguing fact that although Whip’s job puts hundreds of lives into his hands on a daily basis yet he’s cavalier about protecting them, the movie doesn’t feel much different than any other exploration of addiction.
 All the usual cliches are here.
 Whip has a shattered marriage in his past and is estranged from his teenage son.
 He hooks up with a young drug addict (Kelly Reilly) who’s trying to get sober.
 He lashes out at anyone who tries to help him even as he promises, ‘I can stop on my own.’

-As you can see from the trailer below, other notable stars include Don Cheadle as Whitaker’s lawyer and John Goodman (in real life a recovering alcoholic) as his “Dr. Feelgood hippie” drug dealer and friend (Miami Herald).
+Other notable stars include Don Cheadle as Whitaker’s lawyer and John Goodman (in real life a recovering alcoholic) as his “Dr. Feelgood hippie” drug dealer and friend (Miami Herald).

 The Addiction Struggles